Dor-Tumarkin/Bezel-Project-TV-Remover/README.md

 ## How to Use, For Real
 1. Batocera v43
 2. Get Mega Bezel from Content Store
-3. Get Bezel Project from Content Store/Screenscraper, I don't quite remember the process to get the proper bezels
+3. Get Bezel Project from Content Store and metadata from Screenscraper
-4. Recommended - create a base folder and copy your decorations to a PC before running script, because changes are in-place and if you don't like the outcome that's too bad
+4. Recommended - create a base folder and copy your decorations to an external PC before running script, because changes are in-place and if you don't like the outcome you can roll it back without scraping gigabytes of art again
-5. Place script in base folder and run (requires pip install pillow)
+5. Place script in base folder and run (requires pip install pillow) - don't forget to modify `folder_paths` to suit your needs
 6. Copy back into Batocera
-7. Set Viewport Zoom in Shader Parameters to 115.0 to enjoy a full screen experience
+7. Set Viewport Zoom in Shader Parameters to 115.0 to enjoy a full screen experience.
+For example, if you use the regular MegaBezel shader in Batocera, this can be done by adding the line `HSM_VIEWPORT_ZOOM = 115` to /usr/share/batocera/shaders/bezel/Mega_Bezel/Presets/BATOCERA__MBZ.slangp
+8. Use the following settings: SHADER EST: MEGA-BEZEL, DECORATION SET: thebezelproject, GAME ASPECT RATIO: AUTO and ALLOW ROTATION: OFF (this is because Mega Bezel already rotates vertical games, so enabling it here causes it to get rotated twice and end up on its side)